Visa name

 Known gotchas

-Gotcha #2: Time on the Digital Nomad Permit does NOT count toward Croatian permanent residency
+Gotcha #2: Time on the Digital Nomad Permit does not count toward Croatian permanent residency

 Compare with other nomad destinations